SolDapper/mcswap-app/README.md

 ```html
 npm start
 ```
-you can view your new shop at http://localhost:4400
+open your browser to: http://localhost:4400

-## customize

-## deploy